wp-plugins/font-awesome-4-menus/readme.txt

 = How to I place the icon after my menu text? =

-Add “fa-after” (excluding the quotes) as one of your classes and the icon will show up after your text.
+Add "fa-after" (excluding the quotes) as one of your classes and the icon will show up after your text.

 = Why don't I see an option to add classes? =